sanket-11/E599-high-performance-big-data/fall-2019/3/code/mobilenet/README.md

 To use the Tensorflow object detection API, follow the instructions in [this link](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md)
 Instead of tensorflow/models/research, use the folder models/research in this directory
 ## 3. Prepare the data
-1. Go to the data_prepare folder
+1. Go to the data_prepare folder and create 3 folders: images, annotations and test_images

-2. Put your images in the "images" folder and annotations  in the annotations folder ( the images and annotations need to have the same names) and the abnnotations should bge in the VOC format
+2. Put your  training images in the "images" folder and training annotations  in the "annotations" folder ( the images and annotations need to have the same names) and the annotations should bge in the VOC format.
+The "test_images" folder should contain the test images
 3. add two empty folders "train_dataset" and "val_dataset"
 4. Run the script  	"create_tfrecord_no_test.sh" .
 This will create the train and validation sets